-On the Road will finally be released as a film in U.S. theaters on December 21, 2012.
+Kerouac's On the Road will finally be released as a film in U.S. theaters on December 21, 2012.
 You know, the day that the Mayans predicted the end of the world.
-If Jack Kerouac were still alive today, at age 90, he'd probably say, "That figures."
+If Jack were still alive today, at age 90, he'd probably say, "Man, that figures."

 But 1957 was a big year for movies.
-It began with the death of Humphrey Bogart and ended with that of French film pioneer Charles Pathe.
-But it also featured the births of Mario Van Peebles, John Turturro, Spike LEe, Paul Reiser, Daniel Day-Lewis, Judge Rienhold, Frances McDormand, Kelly McGillis, Cameron Crowe, Melanie Griffith, Denis Leary, Stephen Fry, Daniel Stern, Rachel Ward, Ethan Coen, Dolph Lundrgen, Michael Clarke Duncan, and Steve Buscemi, who will be in the aforementioned production of On the Road (but not as Kerouac/Sal Paradise or Neal Cassady/Dean Moriarty).
+It began with the death of Humphrey Bogart and ended with that of French film pioneer Charles Pathé.
+But it also featured the births of Mario Van Peebles, John Turturro, Spike Lee, Paul Reiser, Daniel Day-Lewis, Judge Reinhold, Frances McDormand, Kelly McGillis, Cameron Crowe, Melanie Griffith, Denis Leary, Stephen Fry, Daniel Stern, Rachel Ward, Ethan Coen, Dolph Lundrgen, Michael Clarke Duncan, and Steve Buscemi, who will be in the aforementioned production of On the Road (but not as Kerouac/Sal Paradise or Neal Cassady/Dean Moriarty).

 Gunfight at the O.K.
 Corral, a stylized version of the 1881 Arizona shootout with no pretense of accuracy, featured Burt Lancaster as Wyatt Earp, Kirk Douglas as Doc Holliday, future Star Trek doctor DeForest Kelley as Morgan Earp, Jack Elam as Tom McLowery, and a young Dennis Hopper as Billy Clanton.

-In the early fall of 1957, in addition to the events previously mentioned, the Space Age began when the Soviet Union launched the world's first artificial satellite, Sputnik 1, sending the free world into a panic over the possibility that the Commies could now bomb us from space.
-(It never happened.)
-A little later, the Soviets launched Sputnik 2, containing the first living space traveler, a female part-husky/part-terrier dog named Laika.
+In the early Autumn of 1957, in addition to the events previously mentioned, the Space Age began when the Soviet Union launched the world's 1st artificial satellite, Sputnik 1, sending the free world into a panic over the possibility that the Commies could now bomb us from space.
+(It never happened, but we didn't know that at the time.)
+A little later, the Soviets launched Sputnik 2, containing the 1st living space traveler, a female part-husky/part-terrier dog named Laika.
 The capsule was too hot, and she died from heatstroke.
-She was doomed anyway, as they expected her oxygen to run out after 6 days, which is what they reported.
+She was doomed anyway, as they expected her oxygen to run out after 6 days, which is what they reported as happening.